knulli-cfw/knulli.org/docs/index.md

 !!! warning "Major Update"

     This version of KNULLI comes with a lot of new features which **require** to re-flash the firmware.

+    We **strongly recommend** to simply start over with a clean install.
+However, if you want to try migrating your user data from a previous installation to the new installation, please have a look at the [Major Updates guide](../guides/major-updates).

 ## About KNULLI